expectedparrot/edsl/docs/coop.rst

 The Coop web app provides copyable code for downloading or reconstructing an object that has been posted:

-* Navigate to **Content** and select an object: https://www.expectedparrot.com/content
+* Navigate to **Explore** and select an object: https://www.expectedparrot.com/content/explore
 * Go to the object's page
 * Select the option to **Download** the object

 OR

 * Select the **Code** view of the object, and then **Pull** (to get the code for pulling the object using its `uuid`) or **Raw** (to get the code for constructing the object):

 .. image:: static/coop_object_page_view_code_pull.png